MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/04-create-dax-calculations.md

 ## Lab story

-In this lab you'll create calculated tables, calculated columns, and simple measures by using Data Analysis Expressions (DAX).
+In this lab, you'll create calculated tables, calculated columns, and simple measures by using Data Analysis Expressions (DAX).

-In this lab you learn how to:
+In this lab, you learn how to:

 - Create calculated tables.
 - Create calculated columns.